 The concept of collaborative learning is being discussed among educators for decades.
 Collaborative learning is used in schools today in various forms, like joint problem solving in teams, debates, or other team activities.
-According to (Dillenbourg, 1999), one definition for collaborative learning is "a situation in which two or more people learn or attempt to learn something together".
-(Roschelle and Teasley, 1995) define collaboration as "a coordinated, synchronous activity that is the result of a continued attempt to construct and maintain a shared conception of a problem".
-Compared to Dillenbourg's definition of cooperation (Dillenbourg, 1999), this is much more than just cooperation.
-Dillenbourg defines collaboration as follows: "In collaborahttp://www.reports-research.com/168/d/2010/08/16/idateserious-games-a-10-billion-euro-market-in-2015/
+According to Dillenbourg (1999), one definition for collaborative learning is "a situation in which two or more people learn or attempt to learn something together".
+Roschelle and Teasley (1995) define collaboration as "a coordinated, synchronous activity that is the result of a continued attempt to construct and maintain a shared conception of a problem".
+Compared to the definition of cooperation by Dillenbourg (1999), this is much more than just cooperation.
+Dillenbourg defines collaboration as follows: "In collaboration, partners do the work 'together' ", Dillenbourg (1999).

-"In cooperation, partners split the work, solve sub-tasks individually and then assemble the partial results into the final output",
+"In cooperation, partners split the work, solve subtasks individually and then assemble the partial results into the final output",